Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 However, this approach proved to be somewhat error prone, and very easily led to non-intuitive/difficult to debug behavior in error cases.
 Further, it added complexity to code that needed to implement `IGameObject` instead of inheriting from `GameObject`.
 So, in GoRogue 3, the `parent` parameter in the `GameObject` constructor has been removed, and it is no longer recommended (and in many cases no longer possible) to implement `IGameObject` via a backing field of type `GameObject`.

 Instead, a focus was placed on decoupling the code required to implement `IGameObject` from the internal code in `Map`, which ultimately resulted in `IGameObject` being much easier to implement the more traditional way.
 Helper functions have been provided that make implementing most functions in the `IGameObject` interface a one-line endeavor.
 As such, if you need to implement `IGameObject` yourself, you should be able to more or less copy-paste the code from `GameObject`, and use it for the implementation, without making your code unintuitive or unnecessarily long.

+## Map Functionality Changes
+There were also a number of relevant changes to the `GameFramework.Map` API in GoRogue 3.

+### FOV Changes
+In GoRogue 2, the `Map` had `CalculateFOV` functions that were used to calculate FOV for the map.
+This made it more difficult to separate FOV from the map in use cases that required it, and required inconvenient overloads to react to FOV changes.
+In GoRogue 3, a number of refactors have taken place to address this.

+First, the `Map.FOV` property has been renamed to `Map.PlayerFOV`.
+This more clearly reflects the intended purpose of the field in games using multiple FOV instances for different entities.
+Similarly, the `Explored` field has been renamed to `PlayerExplored`.

+Additionally, the `CalculateFOV` functions have been completely removed from `Map`.
+Instead, the `PlayerFOV` field is of type `FOV` instead of `IReadOnlyFOV` as it was in GoRogue 2.
+This allows you to call the `PlayerFOV.Calculate` function directly, with the same parameters previously passed to `CalculateFOV`.
+The `FOV` class has also been augmented to include a `Recalculated` event that fires whenever the FOV is recalculated, which allows you to respond to the FOV changing.
+Since the `PlayerFOV` field is still settable, these changes make it much easier to separate the FOV from the `Map` when necessary and make responding to FOV changes require less work.

+### Components Allowed on Map
+One other change is that `GameFramework.Map` now has a `GoRogueComponents` property.
+This allows you to attach components to a `Map` just like you do with game objects.
+This may be useful functionality for component-based architectures.

 ## Removed IsStatic from IGameObject
 In GoRogue 2, game objects had an `IsStatic` flag, that could be set via a constructor parameter to indicate that they could not move.
 Objects on the terrain layer of a map (layer 0) were _required_ to have `IsStatic` set, to allow for some optimization by allowing them to reside on a grid view as opposed to a spatial map.
 This was useful for performance, but inconvenient at times for users; particularly if a user wanted to use the "factory method pattern" for creation of terrain.
 The position could only be set at construction due to the `IsStatic` flag being checked, which means that the position had to be known exactly when the object was created.
 Furthermore, the restriction of terrain objects being unable to move at all is actually more stringent than required; the only required portion for optimization is that they not move _while they are part of a map_.